 Internship credit is regular academic credit.
 Therefore, all regular university tuition rates, fees, and deadlines apply.

 How to Set up and Enroll in an Internship

 Each sponsoring organization will have its own requirements and application procedures.
 Some organizations require a background check that can take time to complete, this means that it is to your benefit to start approaching internship organizations early.
-Please keep in mind that this process falls on the responsibility of the student.
+This process falls on the responsibility of the student.

-- Students are reminded that every contact with a potential sponsoring organization is important, regardless of whether it is to perform the assigned duties of the internship or only to obtain information.
+Students are reminded that every contact with a potential sponsoring organization is important, regardless of whether it is to perform the assigned duties of the internship or only to obtain information.
 All contacts should be made in a timely and professional manner.
-Be aware that each contact directly affects the reputation of the student, and also the collective reputations of the Internship Program, the School of Sociology, and the University of Arizona.
+Be aware that each contact directly affects the reputation of the student and the collective reputations of the Internship Program, the School of Sociology, and the University of Arizona.

 CHS/SOC 393 is a course with at least 10 assignments due throughout the semester.
 As it is a pass/fail course, students will receive a grade using a combination of completion of their internship hours plus the required assignments.
 The syllabus will be provided upon enrollment in the course.